-- 69. As part of the 2018 amendments, the FRC decided to enhance the Guidance in respect of reporting on broader environmental, employee, social, community, human rights, anti-corruption and anti-bribery matters.
-This was in part driven by the NFR Regulations but also to reflect the increasing interest by investors in this area. - 70.
-The FRC believes that it is important for this information to be considered in the broader context of the entity's business model and that this information should be linked to other disclosures in the strategic report. - 71.
-The Guidance has been expanded to include the factors that boards should consider in relation to the broader matters. - 72.
-Section 7B covers the content for entities within the scope of the NFR Regulations.
-It includes additional guidance on anti-corruption and anti-bribery matters, due diligence and impact of activities which are new requirements for PIEs. - 73.
-A number of respondents requested the inclusion of explicit references to third-party guidance that deal with specific aspects of non-financial reporting. - 74.
+- 70. As part of the 2018 amendments, the FRC decided to enhance the Guidance in respect of reporting on broader environmental, employee, social, community, human rights, anti-corruption and anti-bribery matters.
+This was in part driven by the NFR Regulations but also to reflect the increasing interest by investors in this area. - 71.
+The FRC believes that it is important for this information to be considered in the broader context of the entity's business model and that this information should be linked to other disclosures in the strategic report. - 72.
+The Guidance was expanded to include the factors that boards should consider in relation to the broader matters. - 73.
+Section 7B covers content for entities within the scope of the NFR Regulations.
+It includes additional guidance on anti-corruption and anti-bribery matters, due diligence and impact of activities which were new requirements for PIEs with more than 500 employees. - 74.
+A number of respondents requested the inclusion of explicit references to third-party guidance that deals with specific aspects of non-financial reporting. - 75.
 While the FRC acknowledged that directors may wish to refer to other third-party guidance when developing and monitoring the entity's policies in respect of non-financial matters or when drafting disclosures for inclusion in the annual report, it did not believe it to be practicable or desirable to identify specific sources of third-party guidance in the Guidance.
 Instead, the FRC took the approach of providing more general guidance.